elixirschool/elixirschool/_posts/2019-03-19-til-validations-and-constraints.md

 Now we got an application that makes sure that no two users can share the same email!
 Constraints are important to ensure that at a database level the data still has integrity.

+One caveat to talk about is that where validations can be checked simultaneously, constraints fail one-by-one.
+If your table has several constraints and each gets violated, your database will only give you an error to the first one it notices.
+It would be best to catch as much as you can in validations first before applying the constraints.

 ### Validation, Constraint, or Both?
 Validations and constraints have the same goal of making sure that your data has integrity.
 Two good questions we should ask ourselves when considering each: